iconicgr/dotfiles/README.md

 ## Quick Intro
 The project includes a few . files to be copied in your ~ directory.

-It was created as a way to practice my sh writing skills.
+It was created to practice my sh writing skills.

 It's tested on latest ubuntu and debian.

 ## Functionality
 - *Readable bash command*: Provides much info without being distracting